-The Virtex-6 FPGA DSP48E1 slice contains a pre-adder after the A register with a 25-bit input vector called D. The D register can be used either as the pre-adder register or an alternate input to the multiplier.
-The DSP48E1 specific features are highlighted in Figure 1-2.
+The 7 series FPGA DSP48E1 slice is functionally equivalent to the Virtex-6 FPGA DSP48E1.
+The 7 series FPGA DSP48E1 slice contains a pre-adder after the A register with a 25-bit input vector called D. The D register can be used either as the pre-adder register or an alternate input to the multiplier.
+The DSP48E1 specific features are highlighted in Figure 2-2.